papaocus/Daashboard/README.md

 Outliers are displayed in a DataFrame using st.dataframe.
 The distribution of people count is plotted as a histogram and displayed.
 People count by floor and by department are plotted as bar charts and displayed.

+Install the necessary packages:

+Make sure you have Python installed on your system.
+Open a terminal or command prompt.
+Use the following command to install Streamlit, pandas, and matplotlib: pip install streamlit pandas matplotlib Create a new Python file:

+Open Visual Studio.
+Create a new Python file and give it a name (e.g., app.py).
+Copy and paste the code into the Python file:

+Copy the provided code and paste it into the newly created Python file in Visual Studio.
+Save the file:

+Save the Python file.
+Run the Streamlit application:

+Open a terminal or command prompt.
+Navigate to the directory where the Python file is saved.
+Use the following command to run the Streamlit application: streamlit run app.py Streamlit will start a local development server and launch the application in your default web browser.